National Spelling Bee Finals

 - SSB (Senior Spelling Bee): Grades 4, 5, 6, 7 and 8

-- A 1st rank winner at the Scripps National Spelling Bee or the National Finals of the North South Foundation Senior spelling bee is not eligible for competing in this and future NSF spelling contests.
-(The 1st rank winner of JSB can, however, participate in the senior spelling bee.)
-A contestant who participated in a higher level bee cannot participate in a lower level bee in subsequent years.
+- A 1st rank winner at the Scripps National Spelling Bee or the National Finals of the North South Foundation senior spelling bee are not eligible for competing in this and future North South Foundation spelling contests.
+(The 1st rank winner of junior spelling bee can, however, participate in the senior spelling bee.)
+A contestant who participated in the NSF senior spelling bee is not eligible to participate in the junior spelling bee, irrespective of his/her age.

-- Phase I is a written test with 30 words.
-First ten words are selected from the published list of 1000 words, ( contestants can download these practice words after registration and uploading a photo for bee book ) provided to the contestants, and the remaining twenty words are from external sources.
-All contestants write spelling for the same 30 words.
+- Phase I is a written ONLINE test with 30 words.
+First 10 words are selected from the published list of 1000 words, provided to the contestants, and the remaining 20 words are from external sources.
+All contestants will type in the spelling for the same 30 words

 - All contestants advance to Phase II.
-In Phase II, contestants will be divided into groups of about 20, and each group is seated in a separate room by the badge number order.
+In Phase II, contestants will be divided into groups of about 20, and each group is seated in one of separate video conference rooms (called breakout rooms) by the badge number order.
 Badges contain the group number.

 - Phase II contains 3 oral rounds.
 All words in Phase II are from the published list of 1,000 words.
 In each round, each contestant gets a new word.
-The contestant faces the judges and speaks into a microphone.
+The contestant will directly look in the camera and speak into the microphone on their device, with both their hands visible at all times.

 - The pronouncer pronounces a word to the contestant.
-The contestant pronounces the word, spells it, and pronounces it again.
-The contestant is awarded zero points for failing to follow this order or failing to spell the word correctly.
-Pronunciation after spelling is optional, and points are not deducted for failing to pronounce after spelling.
+The contestant preferably pronounces the word, spells it, and pronounces it again.
+Pronunciation before and after spelling is optional, and points are not deducted for failing to pronounce before and/or after spelling.
+The contestant is awarded zero points for failing to spell the word correctly.
 The pronouncer pronounces words as per the diacritical markings given in the sources.
-If the pronunciation of the contestant does not match, pronouncer and/or judges will request the contestant to pronounce again until a reasonable match is achieved.
+If the pronunciation of the contestant does not match, the pronouncer and/or judges will request the contestant to pronounce again until a reasonable match is achieved.
 The pronouncer and judges make every attempt possible to detect a contestant’s misunderstanding of the word that is being asked to spell and hence it is important for the contestant to enunciate the word clearly before starting to spell.

 - Once a contestant starts spelling, he/she may stop and start over.
 In retracing, there can be no change of letters or their sequence from that of the previous attempt.
 If any letter or the sequence is changed in the respelling, the contestant will be awarded zero points.

-- It is the contestant’s responsibility to say each letter distinctly and with sufficient volume to be clearly understood by the judges.
+- It is the contestant’s responsibility to say each letter distinctly and with enough volume to be clearly understood by the judges.
 The contestant is awarded one point for the correct answer and zero for an incorrect answer.
-If a contestant gives an incorrect answer, the pronouncer provide the correct answer and the next contestant will be given a new word from the list.
+If a contestant gives an incorrect answer, the pronouncer provides the correct answer and the next contestant will be given a new word from the list.

 - Based on the cumulative scores of Phase I (30 words) and II (3 rounds), for a total score of 33 , the judges determine a list of up to top 15 contestants who advance to Phase III.
 Because of potential ties, the judges use the tie-breaker rules outlined below to arrive at the top contestants to go into Phase III.
 While contestants are divided into groups in Phase II, those selected for Phase III are seated in one room.
 This is an elimination phase.
 The words in this phase are selected from external sources.